Ishoyahb III

+Ishoʿyahb III of Adiabene was Patriarch of the Church of the East from 649 to 659.
+He is known for writing more than one hundred letters that have survived preserving information about Christian life under the earliest period of Islamic rule, including several letters he sent to the Christians of Beth Qatraye in the eastern Arabian Peninsula.

 Early career

 Ishoʿyahb was the son of a wealthy Persian Christian named Bastomagh, of Kuphlana in Adiabene, who was a frequent visitor to the monastery of Beth ʿAbe.
 He was educated at the School of Nisibis, became bishop of Nineveh, and was afterwards appointed metropolitan of Adiabene.
 As metropolitan of Adiabene he hindered the Jacobites from building a church in Mosul, despite the fact that they were supported by all the weight and influence of the Tagritians from Tikrit.
 Bar Hebraeus declares that he bribed right and left to effect this.
 He was one of the members of the delegation of the Church of the East which met the Roman emperor Heraclius in Aleppo in 630, and took away a very costly and beautiful casket, containing relics of the apostles, from a church at Antioch.
 Many argue the casket was stolen similar to how relics were often stolen during the Crusades.
 He donated the casket to the monastery of Beth ʿAbe.